Home · Travel Guides

 Timing is the hidden lever in tour pricing.
 Knowing the best time to book a tour can be the difference between paying full price and saving 15 to 30% on the exact same experience.
 Not a different tour.
 The same one.

 Quick answer: For peak-season tours, book 4 to 6 months ahead to lock in availability and early-bird pricing.
 Shoulder season?
 Two to three months is enough.
-Last-minute deals (2 to 4 weeks out) can, but you're trading choice for price.
-The sweet spot for most travellers is 3 to 6 months ahead.
+Last-minute deals (2 to 4 weeks out) can, but you’re trading choice for price.
+The sweet spot for most travelers is 3 to 6 months ahead.

 The Booking Window Sweet Spot